dmccreary/ekg-book/docs/glossary.md

 A software component that executes rules according to some algorithm.

 In the Enterprise Knowledge Graph space rules are frequently represented in [Decision Tree](#decison-tree) structures within the graph.
-<br/>[Rules for Knowledge Graph Rules])https://dmccreary.medium.com/rules-for-knowledge-graphs-rules-f22587307a8f
+* [Rules for Knowledge Graph Rules])https://dmccreary.medium.com/rules-for-knowledge-graphs-rules-f22587307a8f

 #### Semantics
 The branch of computer science associated with meaning.
 It can be best understood by understanding the semantic triangle.
 The key point of the semantic triangle is that we cannot directly associate a label with a referent without traversing concepts.